Understanding the Cost of Group Health Insurance for Small Businesses

 6. Promote Telehealth: Encourage employees to use telehealth services, which can often provide care at a lower cost than traditional in-person visits.

-7. Offer Multiple Plans: Give employees a choice of plans, allowing them to select the one that best fits their needs and budget.
+7. Offer Multiple Plans: Give employees a choice of packages, allowing them to select the one that best fits their needs and budget.

 8. Employee Education: Ensure employees understand their benefits, how to seek cost-effective care, and the value of preventative services.